~ 6 MIN READ

 Ready to see how much better your maps can be in ClearPoint?
-Fill out the form to the right to get a tour.
+Fill out the form below to get a sample map built in ClearPoint.
 If you’re still information-gathering, keep reading to learn more about ClearPoint’s strategy map software, as well as how to determine if your current mapping technology is failing you.

 ClearPoint’s Strategy Map Creator

 If you need more information about ClearPoint (or are asking 'what is a strategy map?') before you give our strategy map software a spin, here are some highlights of the features and functionality:

 Create multiple maps.

 You can have more than one map for each scorecard or level of your organization.
 For example, ClearPoint works with a hospital that has a very comprehensive and detailed strategy map (including 42 objectives!).
 The hospital needs this complexity on their map, but also uses a simpler version with only seven objectives for internal meetings and to demonstrate alignment with the strategic plan.
 In ClearPoint, you can have multiple maps and use specific versions for different environments.